Story #3693: Lazy for Pulp3

 This is a stub story, created so QE has a redmine issue to track for their download_policy = on_demand and download_policy=background test.

-#2 Updated by Ichimonji10 over 1 year ago
+#2 Updated by Ichimonji10 almost 3 years ago

 Here's some background information.

 One can create an importer for a file repository with one of three download policies: immediate, on_demand and background.
 For more information, see the documentation on pulp.app.models.Importer.
 Unfortunately, the on_demand and background download policies are implemented as no-ops.
 This means that:

 - If the desired content has already been downloaded and cached on disk, syncs will succeed.